443eb9/bevy_entitiles/README.md

 | 100x100 | (Not measurable)        | 32,309.045 (16)         |

 > *Column 1: Bevy 0.11.3, crate 0.2.0, NoneWeighted; Column 2: Bevy 0.12, crate 0.2.1, NoneWeighted, `max_retrace_factor` = number in parentheses*

+## Limitations

+- Supports up to 4 tilesets in one tilemap.
+- Supports up to 4 layers\* in one tilemap.
+- Supports up to 512 atlas count in one tilemap.
+- Supports up to 32 animations in one tilemap.
+- Supports up to 32 length of animation sequences.

+*\*The layer here is not the same as you see in LDtk, it's the rendered tilemap layer, which does not include the entity layer*

 ## Special Thanks